 How Was the Culture of “Face” Formed?

 Thousands of years of Chinese civilization has formed the Chinese way of thinking centered on group supremacy.
-Chinese people Cartoon of A Girl's Face Being Brushedalways put collective interests above their personal benefits.
+Chinese people always put collective interests above their personal benefits.
 The sense of self blurred so much that it doesn't seem to exist.
 In a sense, an individual is just a small link or molecule in society.
 His or her behavior has a direct effect on the stability of society.
 Therefore, the Chinese "face" culture requires everyone not to go beyond what their social role has imposed.
 "Face" culture becomes not just a social protocol, but a useful tool to manage society.
 Chinese people are more concerned about how others judge them.
 A person in high social status tends to be more conscious about Face.
 A poor person doesn’t care about the intangible face.

 There are, although, also ideas borrowed from Buddhism like the afterlife in traditional Chinese culture.
 However, it's more of a utilitarian belief.
 For example, Chinese people worship the Kitchen God is to make him speak good things for them in front of heaven.
 They offer sacrifices to the God of Wealth is to pray for money.
 Even people burning hell money to the deceased hope the King of Hell makes their dead relatives' lives easier.
 Thus, Chinese society's entire thinking focuses on the present, which inevitably makes people concerned more about immediate gains and losses and others' opinions of themselves.